canonical/opensearch-operator/docs/index.md

 ## Project & community

-Charmed OpenSearch is an official distribution of OpenSearch .
+Charmed OpenSearch is an official distribution of OpenSearch.
 It’s an open-source project that welcomes community contributions, suggestions, fixes and constructive feedback: